History of Spain: Roman Hispania (2nd century BC – 5th century AD)

 Hispania was the name used for the Iberian Peninsula under Roman rule from the 2nd century BC.
 The population was gradually culturally Romanized, and local leaders were admitted into the Roman aristocratic class.

 The Romans improved existing cities, such as Tarragona, and established others like Zaragoza, Mérida, Valencia, León, Badajoz, and Palencia.
 The peninsula's economy expanded under Rome.
 Hispania supplied Rome with food, olive oil, wine and metal.
 The emperors Trajan, Hadrian, and Theodosius I, the philosopher Seneca, and the poets Martial, Quintilian, and Lucan were born in Hispania.
 Hispanic bishops held the Council of Elvira around 306.

-After the fall of the Western Roman Empire in the 5th century, parts of Hispania came under the control of the Germanic tribes of Vandals, Suebi, and Visigoths.
+In the 3rd century, the Roman Empire experienced a severe crisis.
+The Spanish provinces were also affected by this.
+Germanic raiders reached the Iberian Peninsula, and trade and prosperity declined sharply.
+It was a harbinger of what awaited the empire in the 5th century.
+Under the Dominate and Tetrarchy in the 4th century, peace returned, and the provinces recovered from the damage sustained.
+Archaeological research shows an increase in Roman villas in the countryside.
+The emperor Diocletian expanded the number of provinces in Spain to six and united them in the Diocese of Hispania.
+In 395, the Empire was divided in two, and Spain was added to the Western Roman Empire.

-The collapse of the Western Roman Empire did not lead to the same wholesale destruction of classical society as happened in areas like Roman Britain, Gaul and Germania Inferior during the Early Middle Ages, although the institutions and infrastructure did decline.
-Spain's languages, its religion, and the basis of its laws originate from this period.
+At the beginning of the 5th century, the Roman Empire once again went through difficult times.
+Both the eastern and western parts were threatened by barbarian peoples.
+In 405/406, following the Rhine crossing, various barbarian tribes entered the empire and caused chaos.
+A Roman civil war broke out, of which Spain also felt the consequences.
+The resistance of Honorius' nephews opposed the arrival of Constans II in Spain, but were defeated.
+Constans II himself was driven out by his rebellious general Gerontius, who proclaimed Maximus as emperor.
+Gerontius marched with the army to war against the emperor in Gaul.